claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 ---

 Todo:
-- Create the product in Paypal and add a link to purchase it
 - Add more content to the demo website (blog post and add images and different formating in the text)
-- Add "buy now" buttons
 - Write documentation

 Do you like my website?
 Would you like to have a similar website for your own projects?

-I would be thrilled to help!
+I would be thrilled to help setting it up for a very reasonable price and **no ongoing cost**!

-## How to set it up

-1. Create a Github account
+## What you get

+A website that is:
-  - Navigate to [https://github.com/](https://github.com/){:target="_blank" rel="noopener noreferrer"}.
+- Easy to update
-  - Click Sign up.
+- Customizable
-  - Follow the prompts to create your personal account.

-2. Purchase your Portfolio Website (keep scrolling).
-You'll need to include your Github username.

-3. Next, I'll set up your portfolio website and give you all the access you need.
-You can use a Github URL which costs nothing, or you can use a custom URL which would cost you about $20 a year.

-4. Create the content for your website by creating pages in Markdown and by adding pre-programmed components.
+- With a clean look and feel

+You don't need to know HTML, but you will need to know Markdown.

 For example, here's how text formatting works in Markdown: